 An online payment giant, PayPal’s long been making it easy to pay merchants worldwide.
-But now with the P2P PayPal.Me, you can share a PayPal links for easy money transferring among friends or groups of friends.
+But now with the P2P PayPal.Me, you can share PayPal links for easy money transferring among friends or groups of friends.

 As long as all parties own one of PayPal’s 190 million active accounts, you can request or receive payments by instant message, social media, text or email – all through your personalized PayPal.Me link.

 Snapchat partnered with Square to develop Snapcash, a fast, fun way to send money to your friends.
-With Snapcash, you type an amount you want to send into into a Snapchat message and then tap a green Snapcash button.
+With Snapcash, you type an amount you want to send into a Snapchat message and then tap a green Snapcash button.

 If your friend’s Snapchat account is linked to a debit card, it’s money in the bank.
-If not, they have 24 hours to claim the the money before it bounces back to your account.
+If not, they have 24 hours to claim the money before it bounces back to your account.

 Possibly the most versatile P2P payment system is Square Cash, which lets you send money through its app or website, email, iMessage, Apple Watch, Siri or Snapcash.
 The best part: Your recipient needs only a US bank account.